zakaria-aabbou/zakaria-aabbou/README.md

 # Hi there, I'm Zakaria <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="40" width="40">

-I'm a data science student.
-I mainly write code with Python and R, occasionally I do Java, Django, HTML, CSS, and currently, I am working on NLP tasks, especially Machine Translations.
+I'm a data scientist.
+I mainly write code with Python and R, occasionally I do Java, C++, Django, HTML, CSS, and currently, I am working on NLP projects.

 - 👯 I’m looking to collaborate with others
 - 🥅 2022 Goals: Work as a data scientist for an enterprise